Which Credit Card to Pay Off First?

 Pay the Credit Card with the Highest APR First

-Well, the short and obvious answer would be the credit card with the highest interest rate (APR).
+Well, the short and obvious answer would be to pay the credit card with the highest interest rate (APR).

 After all, your credit card with 21.99% APR is costing you more than your credit card with 9.99% APR, so it’d be wise to dedicate more money to the former one.